Glossary

 catkin or ament - a usually hanging spike, most of which are composed of unisexual flowers -

-willows and cottonwoods - see also spadix for another type of
+typically found on trees such as willows and cottonwoods - see also spadix for another type of

-inflorescence - the pictures at right show the spike of
+inflorescence - the pictures at right show the spike of Narrow-leaved Cattail, the raceme of

 Wild Lupine, the panicle of False Solomon's Seal, the umbel of Flowering-rush, the cyme of